AbePlays/Komento/README.md

 # Komento

 Komento is an interactive comments section.
-Data for this project is provided by a local `data.json` file to populate the content on the first load.
+The app is server rendered and the server cache on client-side is handled by `svelte-query` to provide optimistic updates 😇

 Current Implementation involves following functionality:

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Create, Read, Update, and Delete comments and replies
-- Upvote and downvote comments
+- Upvote and downvote content

 <br />